 Advertising is gross—it is the misappropriation of attention for third-party profit.
 That is why we have always opted to forego ads and ask our readers and listeners directly for support.
-In our 11+ years we’ve published 559,389 words and displayed zero ads.1
+In our 13+ years we’ve published 622,274 words, curated 11,355 links, and displayed zero ads.1

 Damn Interesting is one of the few remaining specimens of an endangered species: we are a website which actually researches and writes original material.
 Unfortunately servers, research materials, travel, and time aren’t free.
 Please help prevent our species’ extinction.
 Send us a few dollars to help us remain in operation.

 Note: If you make a donation through one of these alternate channels, and you want to receive the same reward you would through our normal donation system, please send an email to firstname.lastname@example.org to arrange fulfillment.

 Support us via Patreon

 You can set up a monthly contribution via our Patreon Page.